Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

-\bf Remark: \rm Since the characteristic function $\c\ox$ does not depend on the choice of $\l$, neither does the distributional field $\3N=\grad\c$.
-The introduction of $\l$ is thus seen to be merely a \sl convenience \rm which makes the concepts easier to understand by using the relation $H'=\d$.
-Similar remarks apply when $\l\xt$ is time-dependent, allowing for moving boundaries.
+\bf Remark. \rm Since the characteristic function $\c\6E\ox$ does not depend on the choice of $\l$, neither does the distributional field $\3N=\grad\c\6E$.
+The introduction of $\l$ is merely a \sl convenience \rm which helps clarify the concepts by using the relation $H'=\d$.
+Similar remarks will apply when $\l\xt$ is time-dependent, allowing for moving boundaries.